 Here we present some of the articles of the Convention on the Rights of the Child in an abbreviated version.

 These rights apply to all children under 18 in the world.

-Nobody should treat you badly because of your appearance, your colour, your gender, your religion or your opinions.
+All children have the same rights and should not be discriminated against.
+Nobody should treat you badly because of your appearance, your skin colour, your gender, your language, your religion, or your opinions.

 You have the right to a name and a nationality.

 You have the right to live with your parents unless it’s bad for you.
 You have the right to be brought up by your parents, if possible.